-All four projects will comprise a solar photovoltaic (PV) array in which the PV 'tables' will be raised approximately 500 mm above ground level and will have single axis tracking systems ie the tables can tilt but they cannot swivel.
-Tables will be orientated to the north to maximize exposure to the sun.
+Each of the four projects will comprise a solar photovoltaic (PV) array in which the PV 'tables' will be raised approximately 500 mm above ground level and will have single axis tracking systems ie the tables can tilt but they cannot swivel.
+Arrays will be oriented east-west, while tables will be orientated to the north to maximize exposure to the sun.
+The maximum height of any structure will be 3 m above ground level, generally the arrays will rise to 2,4 m.

-Proposed associated infrastructure includes a fenced construction staging area, location currently undetermined, a perimeter fire access road and fence, maintenance shed/s, inverter-transformer stations on concrete pads and office buildings all within the proposed development site footprint, as well as a switch panel and an overhead powerline from the PV array for connection to the national power grid.
-Some of this infrastructure will be shared by/ common to all four projects, but it is not known at present to which elements this will apply.
-This connection is close by at Eskom's Perseus substation, 3 km south of the proposed development site, and the largest substation in the country.
+Proposed associated infrastructure includes a fenced construction staging area, location currently undetermined, a perimeter fire access road and fence, maintenance shed/s, switch panel, DC-AC inverter stations; LV to MV transformer stations on concrete pads, and office buildings, all within the proposed development site footprint.
+Powerlines within the site will be underground to a sub-station on the southern part of the farm, from which connection to the national power grid at Perseus will be by overhead powerline.
+Some of this infrastructure will be shared by/ common to all four projects, but it is not known exactly what the configuration and layout will be.
+The grid connection is close by at Eskom's Perseus substation, 3 km south of the proposed development site, and the largest substation in the country.
+The new sub-station to be built is not part of this application; it will be the subject of a separate BAR in due course.

-All vegetation must be cleared under the panels and the panels will need to be cleaned with water approximately every four months, depending on dust levels in the region.
-The amount of water required is not known but the proponent states that it will be supplied from existing and new boreholes to be sunk on the farm.
-Cleaning is done manually due to the delicate nature of the panels' surface.
+All vegetation must be cleared under the panels and the panels will need to be cleaned approximately every four months, depending on dust levels in the region.
+Presently wet-cleaning is proposed, the amount of water required being unknown.
+Water will be supplied from existing boreholes on the farm.
+Cleaning is done manually due to the delicate nature of the panels' surface, access by 'cherry-pickers' or by rope.
+The feasibility of dry-cleaning is being investigated.
 Other than cleaning, there are very few operational functions requiring labour and operating costs are extremely low.